twgenaux/twgenaux.github.io/index.md

 ## [Introduction to ASTM E1394 and LIS02-A2 Message Formats](https://twgenaux.github.io/MessageFormats/MessageFormats)

-​	A basic introduction to the ASTM E1394 and LIS02 message formats.
+​	A basic introduction to the ASTM E1394 and LIS02 message formats for non-programmers.

 **TAGS:** E1394, LIS2, LIS02

 ## [ASTM E1394 Message Parsing](https://twgenaux.github.io/ASTME1394MessagParsing/ASTME1394MessagParsing)

 This project demonstrates the generic parsing of ASTM E1394 (also known as LIS2) messages.
 It is a prototype that shows a method for parsing any ASTM E1394 (ASTM) message and returning key/value pairs containing all the information in the message.
 These key/value pairs can be used to recreate an equivalent ASTM message.
+I'm continuing to revise and expand my approach as time permits.

 **TAGS:** E1394, LIS2, LIS02